metagraph-dev/metagraph/docs/getting_started/concepts.rst

 Metagraph's approach is to automatically translate between different data representations, and then call the algorithm which operates on that new representation.
-For example, a pandas edge list can be translated to a NetworkX Graph, and then a NetworkX algorithm is called.
+For example, a pandas edge list can be converted to a NetworkX Graph, and then a NetworkX algorithm is called.

 There is a cost to translating, but depending on the size of the graph, the cost of running